elangovana/ppi_lstm_rnn_keras/README.md

     pip install -r requirements.txt
     ```
-1. Install dependencies, for a gpu machine ( **NOTE** GPU utilization is not working.., GPU utilization is zero.....)
+1. Install dependencies, for a gpu machine ( **NOTE** Make sure you have a CUDA version (CUDA 10) that is compatible with the Tensorflow version used)

     ```bash